Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 This document defines the following terms:

 Master Device:
-: The central network hub (such as a core switch or gateway) equipped with hardware neural processing units.
+: Master Device could be a core switch or gateway equipped with hardware neural processing units.
 It hosts and executes the llm to perform configuration inference and network troubleshooting.
 Client Device:
-: The downstream edge elements (such as aggregation switches, access switches, and Wi-Fi Access Points) that are constrained by hardware cost and power limits.
-They delegate heavy text and logic processing to the Master Device.
+: Client Device could be an aggregation switche, access switche, or Wi-Fi Access Point (distributive deployed).
+Since they are constrained by hardware cost and power limits, they delegate heavy text and logic processing to the Master Device.
+Note that Master Device is for generating policies while Client Device is for executing policies.

 # Target Deployment Topology